Surface Acoustic Wave Filter Market Forecast to 2028 - COVID-19 Impact and Global Analysis By Type, Frequency Range, and Application

-SAW filter is an electronic device which convers or transforms the electrical energy into mechanical or acoustic energy with the use of a piezoelectric material.
+Molecular diagnostics methodologies are used for detecting disturbance between specific sequences in DNA or RNA.
+The irregularities such as single nucleotide polymorphism (SNP), deletions, rearrangements, and insertions lead to various diseases—such as infectious diseases, cancer, viral diseases, and sexually transmitted diseases (STDs).

-The process of converting the energy requires two interdigital transducer which are input and output transducer.
-The input transducer generally creates or transforms the incoming electrical signal into acoustic waves whereas the output transducer receives the acoustic waves and converts them back to electrical energy.
+As per Flu Facts and statistics report, during 2017-2018, there were around 31.4 million outpatient visits due to flu.
+It also mentioned that 5-20% of the US population gets flu every year.
+Furthermore, according to a National Cancer Institute, in 2020, around 1,806,590 new cases of cancer will be diagnosed in the US, with an estimated death count of 606,520.
+The number of people suffering from cancer is expected to rise to 19 million by 2024.
+Such high prevalence of infectious diseases and increasing incidence of cancer lead to high traction toward molecular diagnostics, as it is capable of diagnosing diseases with high specificity, further paving the way for treating patients with precision medicine.
+Various governments are focused on research and development in the field of precision medicine.
+In 2015, the US government launched the Precision Medicine Initiative (PMI) to increase awareness regarding advancements in the field.
+Therefore, the rise in focus on molecular diagnostics is emerging as a key opportunity for the molecular quality controls market players.

-Based on application, the SAW filter market is segmented into consumer electronics, automotive, aerospace and defense, telecommunications, and others.In 2020, consumer electronics segment dominated the market.
+Based on product, the molecular quality controls market is segmented into independent controls and instrument-specific controls.In 2021, the independent controls segment accounted for a higher share of the market.

-The applications of SAW filters in the consumer electronics industry include television sets, mobile devices, etc.These filters are mostly used in satellite TVs as they exhibit excellent electrical selectivity, high reproducibility of electrical characteristics, small space requirement, and resistance to aging.
+The independent controls are known to be unbiased, highly precise, and offer high sensitivity in short time.In addition, these products are receiving a steep rise in their adoption as they have varied applications at reduced operational costs.

-Satellite SAW filters are being introduced with a precisely specified 3 dB bandwidth for the standard center frequencies.To receive signals transmitted from different satellites, the receiver needs to be matched with the bandwidth of transponder channel, which is accomplished by switching the IF bandwidth with a dual channel SAW filter.
+Moreover, these controls are manufactured independently of the reagents, calibrators and instruments thus offering reliability and high sensitivity.
+Thus, the benefits offered by independent controls and launch of new products in the market are expected to account for the growth of the segment during the coming years.

 About Reportlinker